 If you don’t work at a computer all day: Overkill for casual use.

-If your desk gets natural light: A bright window does the same job for free.
+If your desk gets solid natural light: A bright window does the same job for free.

-If your monitor has a curved screen: The ScreenBar clip doesn’t work well with curved monitors.
-BenQ makes a curved version.
+If your monitor has a curved screen: The ScreenBar clip doesn’t sit flat on curves.
+BenQ’s ScreenBar Halo 2 is designed for curved displays.

 The Verdict